pagkly/Zed/Investopedia3/Offtake Agreements What They Mean, and How They Work.md

 ## Special Considerations for Offtake Agreements

-Most offtake agreements include [force majeure clauses](https://www.investopedia.com/terms/f/forcemajeure.asp).
+Most offtake agreements include [[force majeure clauses]](https://www.investopedia.com/terms/f/forcemajeure.asp).
 These clauses allow the buyer or seller to cancel the contract if certain events occur deemed outside the control of either party and if one puts unnecessary hardship on the other.
 Force majeure clauses often provide protection against the negative impact of certain acts of nature such as flooding or wildfires.